Droidion/talks_game_backend_elixir/README.md

 ## GraphQL API

 Use `http://localhost:4000/api/graphiql` to test GraphQL api.
+Use `http://localhost:4000/api` to send queries.

 For testing, use the following schema